afarooqui98/gem5_GUI/docs/user_guide.md

 On the left side lies the **catalog view** as well as the **attribute view**.

 The former is used to select a SimObject, and the latter will be used to configure a selected SimObject.
 The majority of the screen is populated by the **canvas**.
 This is where most of the user interaction will occur, and where users will build their system.
 The menu bar contains multiple convenience functions typical to GUI software, from copy-pasting to file saving, but there are also tabs for **debugging** , **running** , and **importing**.
-These are key functions of the GUI that work in tandem with gem5 to provide the users with the ability to check their system configuration, import both ui objects and configured subclasses, and instantiate their systems. [[Bobby] It took me a few attempts to understand what the following sentance meant.
-How about "The buttom for drawing ports between objects can be found directly below the 'File' menu button"].
-Underneath the top menu is a button that allows the user to draw ports between objects
+These are key functions of the GUI that work in tandem with gem5 to provide the users with the ability to check their system configuration, import both ui objects and configured subclasses, and instantiate their systems.
+The buttom for drawing ports between objects can be found directly below the 'File' menu button.

 ### 4.2 Catalog View